When it comes to your industrial marketing strategy, well-thought-out email marketing campaigns must be a part of your approach.

 8. Your contact list is outdated.

 When is the last time you updated your contact list?
 Email marketing should be used to help grow your contact list, not stagnate your existing readers.
+Turn your lists into leads.
 And to bring in new leads, make sure you’re implementing smart SEO and PPC strategies.
 Working hand-in-hand, these tactics are critical for driving new traffic to your site.

 9. You’re using too many buzzwords and too much jargon.